Test-time Backdoor Mitigation for Black-Box Large Language Models with Defensive Demonstrations: Methods

 \subsection{System Overview}

-LLMs are data-hungary, and organizations often resort to crowdsourcing to collect data \cite{bach2022promptsource, wang2022benchmarking, mishra2022cross}.
-Yet crowdsourcing can make the resulting model vulnerable to backdoor attacks where attackers may issue malicious data among the collected ones \cite{xu2023instructions}.
-Naively training on the collected dataset would result in a poisoned model, and attackers are able to send backdoor-triggering prompts to compromise the model and downstream service powered by such poisoned model.
+LLMs are data-hungry, often sourced through crowdsourcing to collect data\cite{bach2022promptsource, wang2022benchmarking, mishra2022cross}.
+This can make the model vulnerable to backdoor attacks where attackers issue malicious data among the collected ones \cite{xu2023instructions}.
+Naively training on the collected dataset would result in a poisoned model, and attackers are able to send backdoor-triggering prompts to compromise the model and downstream services powered by such poisoned model.
 Pinpointing the poison instances among trillions of data is challenging, and even after excluding the poison instances, retraining the models can be prohibitively costly.
-In this study, we consider a more realistic scenario where model users or clients, as defenders, employ test-time defense mechanism to safeguard poisoned LLMs.
+In this study, we address a more practical scenario where software developers build a downstream system powered by a black-box LLM, over which they have no direct control.
+To defend against potential backdoor, they employ test-time defense mechanisms.

-\paragraph{Black-box Defense.} Defenders have a model that is poisoned by a third party where defenders have zero prior knowledge whatsoever.
-Furthermore, we assume defenders treat the model as black-box and have no access to training dynamics or parameters, but only have access to the test query from the user.
-The defenders apply defense on the test query, forward the transformed query to the black-box LLM, and redirect LLM outputs to the user.
-Defenders' goal is twofold: if the test query is innocent (i.e. containing no poison trigger), a normal model behavior is expected; if the test query is malicious (i.e. containing poison trigger which defenders have no prior knowledge of), the model behavior should be rectified.
+\stitle{Black-box Settings} Defenders tries to build a downstream system designed for a specific task or group of tasks\footnote{Discussion for task-agnostic scenario is in \Cref{sec:task_agnostic}.}, powered by a model that may have been compromised by a third party.
+With no access to the model’s internal workings or prior knowledge of its poisoning, the model is treated as a black box.
+Defenders can only interact with it via user test queries.
+The defense involves transforming the test query, submitting the modified version to the black-box LLM, and relaying the LLM's output to the user.
+Defenders aim for two outcomes: normal model behavior for innocent queries and rectified behavior for malicious queries containing unknown poison triggers.